-A Ben Nicholson unsigned proof etching printed in 1966 on cream wove with the blind stamp of Lafranca Locarno in the lower left corner.
-Different inking up compared to the other proofs.
-The print has been cancelled by hand in crayon possibly by the artist, Ben Nicholson.
-There is slight overall yellowing of the paper due to age, else good.
+Ben Nicholson cancelled proof etching printed in 1966 on cream wove paper.
+The sheet has the blind stamp of Lafranca Locarno in the lower left corner.
+This proof has different inking to published etchings.
+Cancelled by hand in coloured crayon, possibly by the artist, Ben Nicholson.
+UNSIGNED.
+There is slight overall yellowing of the paper due to age, else very good

 Plate size 32.4 cm x 27.0 cm

 In 1958, after marrying Swiss photographer Felicitas Vogler, Ben Nicholson moved to Ticino, Switzerland.
 A chance meeting with François Lafranca, an artist in his own right, at an artist’s material suppliers, began a partnership between them.
 Between the years 1965-68, Lafranca printed a series of etchings for Nicholson, all made in an edition size of 50 copies and many were published by Ganymed & Marlborough.

 ‘The trial proofs which Lafranca pulled usually showed four or five different paper-dampenings and inkings, from which the artist would choose two or more variants for printing up within a single edition’ (exert from ‘Etchings from the Estate of Ben Nicholson’ published by Waddington Graphics)